Zach-Deladev/website-improvements/README.md

     - Creates a validation function that tests the input field against the respective regex patterns and dynamically adds a class name to each input field depending on the result.
 If the input is valid it will add a class name of 'valid' and if it is invalid it will add a class name of 'invalid'.
     - Creats a event listener that listens for the submit event on the form, if any of the input fields have the class name of 'invalid' the form will not submit and the user will be alerted to the error.
 If all the input fields have the class name of 'valid' the form will submit and the user will be alerted to the success.

+On successful submit the form currently opens oper your default email app, but this can be changed easily to send a direct email to the site owner, or to send the form data to a database.
+For the purpose of this assignment I have left it as is just to display its functionality and validation.

 ### HOME PAGE

 #### ORIGNAL HOME PAGE

 ![Original Home page](./rmimgs/homepage.png)

+The original home page is very basic, cluttered and has no clear flow of information.
+This makes it difficult for the user to understand what the site is offering, thus likely to negatively impact the user experience and conversion rate.

 #### PROPOSED HOME PAGE

 ![Proposed Home page](./rmimgs/homepage2.png)

+My solution to this problem was to create a new home page that has a clear flow of information and is easy to digest.
+I have also added a hero section to the top of the page to draw the users attention to the main call to action buttons.

+For the colour scheme I went with black and white as it is a clean and simple colour scheme that is easy on the eye.
+I also added slight accent colours to the page to draw the users attention to key areas of the page.

+As the site is a personal brand website, the main focus is to convert user into followers / customers so the focus is on the social links and contact form.

 ### PROJECTS PAGE